 By Dema Mamon, M.Sc.Pl, BES and John Nicholson, M.Sc., P.Eng.

 There can be many theories to explain the three year shift in public opinion on new oil pipelines.
 One plausible theory is that oil spills from pipelines typically make headline news, thus leaving an impression in the minds of Canadians the perhaps pipelines are not as safe as the industry states.
 Oil leaks from pipelines damage the environment, are costly to clean-up, and fuel public opinion that pipelines are not safe.
+To prevent future spillages and oil theft, the use of something like bunded fuel tanks would be a good place to start, especially since they are environmentally friendly.
+Anything worth saving the planet and preventing damage is worth doing for sure.

 One way to eliminate the perception that building new oil pipelines is bad for the environment and shift public opinion in favour of such projects is to build pipelines that don’t leak.
 However, is it even possible to build leak-proof pipelines?